Chapter 19 – Acceptable Use of Information Technology Resources

 - Use University name as authorized.
 Unless authorized to speak for the University, users should avoid creating the impression they are doing so.
 Electronic exchange of ideas is encouraged.
 However, users shall take appropriate steps to avoid the possible inference that communication of a message via the University e-mail system or other electronic communication connotes official University authorization or endorsement of the message (see II-33 Use of University Name).

 - Adhere to other University policies.
-Inappropriate use of information technology resources may violate a number of generally applicable University policies, including, without limitation, III-15 Professional Ethics and Academic Responsibility, III-16 Ethics and Responsibilities for University of Iowa Staff, V-31 Intellectual Property, II-3 Human Rights, II-4 Sexual Harassment, II-10 Violence, II-11 Anti-Retaliation, II-14 Anti-Harassment, V-9 Fund Solicitation, and Section IIA of Policies and Regulations Affecting Students.
+Inappropriate use of information technology resources may violate a number of generally applicable University policies, including, without limitation, III-15 Professional Ethics and Academic Responsibility, III-16 Ethics and Responsibilities for University of Iowa Staff, V-31 Intellectual Property, II-3 Human Rights, II-4 Policy on Sexual Harassment and Sexual Misconduct, II-10 Violence, II-11 Anti-Retaliation, II-14 Anti-Harassment, V-9 Fund Solicitation, and Section IIA of Policies and Regulations Affecting Students.
 For example, viewing pornography at work violates several University policies and is therefore prohibited unless being used for a specific academic purpose.
 In addition, all IT policies under the oversight of the University Chief Information Officer, and published at the location Campus IT Policies are hereby included.

 - Obey external laws.
 Information technology resources shall not be used in a manner that violates federal, state, or local law, including without limitation the federal requirement that the University provide employment and educational environments free from race-based or gender-based hostility (see Titles VI and VII, Civil Rights Act of 1964, and Title IX, Educational Amendments of 1972); and state criminal laws forbidding harassment (IC 708.7), exhibition of obscene materials to minors (IC 728.2), rental or sale of hard core pornography (IC 728.4), official misconduct (IC 721), computer crime (IC 716A), and federal and state copyright and fair use laws.
 University resources used internationally may also be subject to additional laws, regulations, or treaties.
 Nothing in this policy prohibits the use of appropriate material for educational purposes in any accredited school, or any public library, or in any educational program in which a minor is participating.
 Nothing in this policy prohibits the presence of minors at an exhibition or display or the use of any materials in any public library.

 Information Technology Services is charged with communicating this policy to the user community through partnering with major campus Information Technology providers and for providing educational programs to achieve technical proficiency and appropriate use of the resources.
-Requests for interpretation of the policy as applied to particular situations may be directed to the appropriate University administrator, such as the Offices of the Executive Vice President and Provost, Dean of Students, Vice President for Human Resources, Chief Diversity Officer, Chief Information Officer, Health Care Information Systems, Information Technology Services, or to the Office of the General Counsel.
+Requests for interpretation of the policy as applied to particular situations may be directed to the appropriate University administrator, such as the Offices of the Executive Vice President and Provost, Dean of Students, Chief Human Resources Officer, Chief Diversity Officer, Chief Information Officer, Health Care Information Systems, Information Technology Services, or to the Office of the General Counsel.

 Members of the University community are strongly encouraged to report violations of this policy to any one of the following: Information Technology Services' Information Security and Policy Office, UI Health Care Information Systems, to an employee's supervisor, or, in the case of a student, to the Office of the Dean of Students.
 Anonymous reports of misuse of University resources may also be made through the use of the EthicsPoint website or hotline.
 Where violations of law are alleged, University Public Safety and/or the Office of General Counsel should be contacted.
 Good faith disclosures of University-related misconduct are protected by the Anti-Retaliation Policy (see II-11).